-Yes, our course is open to adult learners, as long as you’re over 17, you are welcome to join.
+Yes, our course is open to adult learners, as long as you’re 18 and plus, you are welcome to join.
 There is no entry test but we recommend you come to one of our open evenings, check the course content and visit the languages and levels webpage before booking a course to make sure you register for the appropriate level.

 No, every term is different and the content varies.
 We have three consecutive terms, which focus on all four skills (listening, speaking, reading and writing).
 To complete a full level, you would normally attend all three consecutive terms.